samuelbalogh/aws-cert-dva-c01/README.md

 One write request unit represents one write for an item up to 1 KB in size.
 If you need to write an item that is larger than 1 KB, DynamoDB needs to consume additional write request units.
 Transactional write requests require 2 write request units to perform one write for items up to 1 KB.
 The total number of write request units required depends on the item size.
 For example, if your item size is 2 KB, you require 2 write request units to sustain one write request or 4 write request units for a transactional write request.

+#### Streams

+When enabled, DynamoDB Streams captures a time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for up to 24 hours.
+Applications can access a series of stream records, which contain an item change, from a DynamoDB stream in near real time.

 #### DynamoDB Streams and AWS Lambda Triggers

 Amazon DynamoDB is integrated with AWS Lambda so that you can create triggers—pieces of code that automatically respond to events in DynamoDB Streams.
 With triggers, you can build applications that react to data modifications in DynamoDB tables.